amindadgar/Evolutionary-Computing/README.md

 The file `HW3\main.ipynb` contains the whole report for the implementation of the code and results.

 ## Homework No. 4
 This homework was a VRP problem as Homework Number 2 but there were multiple goals to be optimized at the same time.
 So multi-objective evolutionary algorithms such as NSGA-II and MOEA/D were used. for this homework we used pymoo library as an additional solution for our codes.
+The main file of running and outputs are available at `HW4\main.ipynb`.